auslavs/blog/content/posts/pbi-rolling-avg.md

         AVERAGEX(_Table, Rates_Table[MeasurementPoint])
 ```

-This should now create a column with a rolling average in you table.
+This should now create a column with a rolling average in your table.

 Two important points to note for this method: